bebraw/yeswejekyll/index.md

 I know these must be just some corner cases I have been running into.
 That said if you want to do something more complex than a simple site or blog, do consider alternatives or Jekyll bolstered with a collection of plugins.

-## From Meek to Neat with Foundation
+## From Meek to Neat

+If you have followed this document so far you have likely gotten something together.
+It is likely pretty ugly but functional.
+Now it is time to turn your site into a masterpiece or at least less of a mess.

+### Developing Foundation

 [Zurb Foundation](http://foundation.zurb.com/) is an alternative to the hugely popular [Twitter Bootstrap](http://twitter.github.com/bootstrap/).
 Since I always like to bet on the underdog I am going to show you how to integrate Foundation to your project and make sure it has been built on a strong foundation (ehehe).